 2024 Physician Fee Schedule Impact

-The 2024 Medicare Physician Fee Schedule (PFS) Proposed Rule issued on July 13, 2023, would impose yet another round of significant cuts to office-based specialists.
+The 2024 Medicare Physician Fee Schedule (PFS) Final Rule, published on November 16, 2023, would impose yet another round of significant cuts to office-based specialists.
 These cuts will continue to accelerate the health system consolidation trend, exacerbate health inequities in a variety of diseases, and threaten the pandemic resilience of our healthcare system.

 “Budget-neutrality” remains a driver of cuts within the fee schedule as the 2023 PFS Proposed Rule incorporates: